Internal Medicine Residency – Central

 - Consider ideas for educational scholarship project

-- Develop an educational scholarship project, with faculty guidance
+- Develop an educational scholarship project with faculty mentorship

 - Implement and complete educational scholarship project